-AES STHETICS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \boxtimes

 - a/b.
 The proposed project would not be located within an area which would damage any known scenic vista, or damage scenic resources, trees, rock outcroppings, or historic buildings.
-The proposed project site is currently vacant and contains only disturbed grass habitat.
-The site is adjacent to State Highway 29 and portions of the eastern elevation may be visible.
-In order to reduce visibility from State Highway 29 the project includes a landscape plan proposing dense planting along the eastern property line to help screen the structure. - c.
-The proposed project is located within the Napa Valley Business Park Specific Plan (NVBPSP) area that allows a mix of industrial developments.
-The building is located on the east side of Gateway Road East, a minor street interior to the business park.
-Exterior building materials include site cast, tilt-up concrete panels with a variety of architectural enhancements.
-Typical wall panels are to be enhanced with reveals and a textured elastomeric coating in a multicolored paint pallet.
-The areas around the building entries are also enhanced with tinted glazing in aluminum frames, foam banding and sloped roof elements.
-The placement of these enhancements is focused at those locations most visible from the public roadways.
-The building meets the minimum design requirements for the NVBPSP's industrial park area.
-Therefore, the project will not substantially degrade the existing visual character or quality of the site and surrounding area.
+The proposed project site has been previously graded, contains no native vegetation and is currently vacant.
+The site is not visible from a scenic highway or any scenic routes. - c.
+The proposed project is located within a fairly developed portion of the Napa Valley Business Park Specific Plan (NVBPSP) area that allows a mix of industrial developments.
+The building is located on the east side of Technology Way, a minor street interior to the business park.
+The building elevation includes concrete wall panels with horizontal and vertical reveals, and a multi-color paint scheme.
+The front façade includes recessed glass storefront entries at each corner of the building and three curtain wall sections that include sloped metal roofing and a metal canopy with a slightly higher parapet.
+These features wrap around the two front corners of the building.
+The loading area is at the rear of the building and includes a canopy over the loading docks.
+The overall design is equivalent to other similar more recent industrial projects approved and/or constructed within the NVBPSP boundaries, and meets the minimum design requirements for the NVBPSP industrial park area.
+Therefore, the project will not substantially degrade the existing visual character or quality of the site and surrounding area. - d.
+The new facility will result in a minor increase in the nighttime lighting.

-The proposal also includes a variation to Napa Valley Business Park Specific Plan standards to allow a reduction of the landscape area along the north (side) and south (side) property lines from 10 feet to five feet.
-Additional landscaping along the eastern property line and Gateway Road East will augment the overall landscaping.

-d.
-The new facility will result in a minor increase in the nightime lighting.
 In accordance with County standards, all exterior lighting will be the minimum necessary for operational and security needs.
 Light fixtures will be kept as low to the ground as possible and include shields to deflect the light downward.
 Avoidance of highly reflective surfaces will be required, as well as standard County conditions to prevent light from being cast skyward.
 This is an area routinely overflown by low flying aircraft which necessitates strong controls on skyward nighttime lighting.
 As designed, and as subject to standard conditions of approval, below, the project will not create a significant impact from light or glare.

-All exterior lighting, including landscape lighting, shall be shielded and directed downward, shall be located as low to the ground as possible, shall be the minimum necessary for security, safety, or operations, and shall incorporate the use of motion detection sensors to the greatest extent practical.
+All exterior lighting, including landscape lighting, shall be shielded and directed downward, shall be located as low to the ground as possible, and shall be the minimum necessary for security, safety, or operations and shall incorporate the use of motion detection sensors to the greatest extent practical.
+All lighting shall be shielded or placed such that it does not shine directly on any adjoining properties, impact aircraft overflight, or impact vehicles on adjacent streets.
 No flood-lighting or sodium lighting of the building is permitted, including architectural highlighting and spotting.
-Low-level lighting shall be utilized in parking areas as opposed to elevated high-intensity light standards.

-Prior to issuance of any building permit pursuant to this approval, two copies of a detailed lighting plan showing the location and specifications for all lighting fixtures to be installed on the property shall be submitted for Planning Division review and approval.
+Prior to issuance of any building permit for construction two (2) copies of a detailed lighting plan showing the location and specifications for all lighting fixtures to be installed on the property shall be submitted for Planning Division review and approval.
 All lighting shall comply with the California Building Code.